NilsNathorst/r3f-workshop/README.md

 Iterate over the Planets and create a [`<sphereBufferGeometry/>`](https://threejs.org/docs/#api/en/geometries/SphereBufferGeometry) for each one.
 Use the `size` property to determine it's radius, pass it as the first parameter of `args`.
 (tip: if they are way too big, use the scale attribute of the mesh to make them smaller).

 If we imagine position `[0,0,0]` as the Sun's position place the planets accordingly using their `distanceFromSun` property along the x-axis.
+(I'll let you figure out how to add a Sun on your own)

 4. Continue working on the previous assignment.
 Now let's animate the planets.
 Each planet has a `orbitalVelocity` property.
 Use this to determine how fast they should orbit around the Sun.